 Step 2: Using a measuring cylinder, 141±0.5 cm3 of Reagent 2 was measured and transferred to the same 250cm3 beaker containing Reagent 1 to obtain pH 5 buffer solution.

-6pH 7 buffer
+8.6 Preparation of pH 7 buffer

 Step 1: Using a measuring cylinder, 100±0.5 cm3 of distilled water was measured and transferred to a 100cm3 beaker.

 Step 2: The contents of a pH 7 buffer preparation capsule was added to the beaker and the solution was stirred thoroughly to obtain pH 7 buffer solution.

+9 Data Collection

 The calculations for the uncertainties of the varying concentrations of metal ion solutions are given in the Appendix (Section 16.1.1).